Building & Demolition Applications

 Building Permit Checklists

-Building permit information checklists detail the requirements for lodging applications for a building permit and are available from the Statutory Division counter located within the Shire Administration Building or can be downloaded.
+Building Permit information checklists detail the requirements for lodging applications for a Building Permit and are available from the Building Services counter located within the Shire Administration Building or can be downloaded.

-Note: This checklist is provided as a broad guide only and may be subject to change without notice.
+Note: These checklists are provided as a broad guide only and may be subject to change without notice.
 Additional information may be required following formal assessment of any application, particularly for alternative designs.

 Internal processing checklists may also be obtained by contacting the Shire's Building Surveyor.

-To determine the applicable application fees please contact the Statutory Division on (08) 9071 0676.
+To determine the current application fees please contact Building Services on (08) 9071 0676.

 A Crossover Application must be lodged with the Shire's Asset Management department at least 10 days prior to works commencing on any section(s) of driveways within the road reserve.

-For any further queries or assistance, please feel free to contact Neil Williams on (08) 9071 0666 or at Shire@esperance.wa.gov.au or call in to the Shire Administration Centre on Windich Street.
+For any queries or assistance, please contact Neil Williams on (08) 9071 0666 or at email@example.com or call in to the Shire Administration Centre on Windich Street.

 Notice of Completion

-Requirements under the Building Act 2011 (for all classes of buildings) state that the builder must submit a Notice of Completion (form BA7) within 7 days of finishing the work listed under a permit.
+Requirements under the Building Act 2011 (for all classes of buildings) state that the builder must submit a Notice of Completion (form BA7) within 7 days of finishing the work listed under a Building Permit.

-For further information including applicable fees for building/demolition permits and building approval certificates refer to the Building Commission's website.
+For further information including applicable fees for Building / Demolition Permits and Building Approval Certificates refer to the Building Commission website.

-For additional information or assistance, please contact Building Services on (08) 9071 0676 or call in to the Shire Administration Building on Windich Street.
+For additional information or assistance, please contact Building Services on (08) 9071 0676 or call in to the Shire of Esperance Administration Building on Windich Street.